 Once an organisation reaches a certain size, it becomes impossible to support users and manage IT services without a formal structure and processes.
-This is when most organisations begin formalizing their service management approach by adopting a recognised framework — usually ITIL — and implementing a more powerful tool to handle ITSM.
-Examples of the benefits this might provide include:
+This is when most organisations begin formalising their service management approach by adopting a recognised framework — usually ITIL — and implementing a more powerful tool to handle ITSM.

 - Ensuring the consistency of IT service delivery.

 The precise time when formal ITSM becomes essential varies depending on the type of organisation.
 For instance, even very small managed service providers typically need formal ITSM processes and systems to support their customers effectively and efficiently.
 On the other hand, an organisation with a purely internal-facing IT service — for example, a law firm — might employ 150+ people and still be able to ‘get by’ with a largely ad hoc IT service.